aklump/easy-perms/knowledge/pages/general/README.md

 ### Controller and Configuration Files

+1. See snippet below...
-1. Copy the correct controller and commit to source control.
+2. Copy the correct controller and commit to source control.
-2. The correct controller is _init/controller.sh_ or if you used `create-project` then you must use _init/controller--create-project.sh_.
+3. The correct controller is _init/controller.sh_ or if you used `create-project` then you must use _init/controller--create-project.sh_.

 ```shell
 mkdir -p ./bin/config